luqhak1m/llm-powered-dashboard/readme.md

 ### Step 3: Navigate to the prompt field page

-- Navigate back to the main menu and go to Generate Visual and Analysis
+- Navigate back to the main menu and go to Generate Visual and Analysis page.

 ### Step 4: Choose your visual